FAMILY DEVELOPMENT SPECIALIST

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-Matches community resources to identified family needs specific to keeping homeless children in school.
+Matches community resources to identify family needs specific to keeping homeless children in school.

 Facilitates the provision of client services through scheduling appointments, serving as a liaison for other services; delivers and provides transportation services as required.

-Assists children/families in recognizing dysfunctional behaviors; implements corrective actions through counseling; coordinates available resources and develops viable service plan.
+Assists children/families in recognizing available resources and develops viable service plans.

 Conducts outreach activities to identify low-income and homeless individuals and families through soup kitchens, referrals from other agencies, CAPSBC Family Development Program, and other sources.